getchip/PocketCHIP-Docs/source/includes/_advanced.md

 ### About `bluetoothctl`
 We'll be using the command `bluetoothctl` to find, pair with, and connect to devices.

-Type
+In the terminal, type

 ```shell
   bluetoothctl
 ```

-in the command line.
 This starts up `bluetoothctl` in interactive mode.
 You should see output like

 ```shell
 [NEW] Controller 7C:C7:08:05:CD:77 BlueZ 5.27 [default]